Jeay Sindh Muttahida Mahaz: Structure

 The highest authority in the party is the Chairman.
 Officially, Jeay Sindh Muttahida Mahaz constitution provides a four-year term for the Chairman.
 Chairman is elected by National Congress (Higher Authority) of organization.
 Elected Chairman is authorized to elect the Central Organizational Body from the members of Central Committee.

 Policies

 JSMM regards Sindhi Nationalist, G.M.
 Syed as an intellect, ideologue and architect of the cause of complete independence of Sindh from Pakistan.
 It totally rejects the parliamentary way of struggle for getting freedom and strongly advocates all the forms of anti-state movement for the independence of Sindh from Pakistan.
 It has repeatedly shown its support for the West’s the war on terror.
-It has been staging Sindh-wide protests & marches to condemn the Punjabi hegemony over federation and its exploitation of natural and mineral resources of Sindh.
+It has been staging Sindh-wide protests and marches to condemn the Punjabi hegemony over federation and its exploitation of natural and mineral resources of Sindh.
 It also condemns racism and religious intolerance.
 JSMM holds Punjab responsible for the water crisis in Sindh & has been rejecting the 1991 water accord.
 It has also been protesting the CPEC, Mega city projects and influx of outsiders in Sindh, demanding cancellation of citizenship and registration for the alien settlers from the other provinces.